sadasystems/gcp_disaster_recovery/Loadbalancer.md

  - 3. Load balancer with the backend of the Network Endpoint Group

 Case 3.
 MIG with multiple web endpoints
-- create named port for mig
+- create named ports for mig
-- multiple load balancer?

-### virtual machine within a managed instance group
+- create backends for named ports
-- port name mapping (named port)
+- mapping sub-domains to backends https://faun.pub/google-cloud-htp-htps-load-balancer-backend-service-with-multiple-ports-8478ada41ce5
-- HTTPS proxy (Frontend 443) to HTTP(Backend 80)
-- Multiple web services running on different ports

-## Reference
-https://faun.pub/google-cloud-htp-htps-load-balancer-backend-service-with-multiple-ports-8478ada41ce5